-of the Navy, and special forces.
-It can cover the entire continental theater of operations as well as coastal zones of oceanic and naval theaters, and can last from several weeks to one or oneand-a-half months.
+naval theaters, and can last from several weeks to one or one-and-a-half months.
 It can include simultaneous and sequential operations, including air, air defense, amphibious, counter-amphibious, massed fire, or nuclear strikes.

 Given the nature and content of intended actions, the order of execution is presumed to be first defensive operations, paired with counteroffensives, and then offensive strategic operation in the theater.
 The goal of a strategic defensive operation, as a rule, is to repel aggression, to hold on to important strategic targets and lines, to defeat the main groupings of enemy forces, and to create conditions for the transition to a strategic counteroffensive (offensive).
-The goal of a strategic counteroffensive operation is usually to eliminate the consequences of an enemy invasion, restore the situation, defeat groupings of troops (naval forces) in a theater of war, transfer hostilities to enemy territory, capture its most important objects and lines to a limited depth, and create conditions for the transition to a strategic offensive.
+The goal of a strategic counteroffensive operation is usually to eliminate the consequences of an enemy invasion, restore the situation, defeat groupings of troops (naval forces) in a TV, transfer hostilities to enemy territory, capture its most important objects and lines to a limited depth, and create conditions for the transition to a strategic offensive.